Mediterranean diet improves brain health

 - 1393 cognitively normal individuals, 275 of which acquired MCI during the study

 - 482 individuals diagnosed with MCI, 106 of which acquired Alzheimer’s during the study

-It was determined that individuals with normal cognitive functions who practiced the Mediterranean diet had a decreased risk of developing mild cognitive impairment.
-The top third of those who followed the Mediterranean diet closely had a 28% decreased risk of developing MCI and those who were in the middle third of following the diet still had a 17% lower risk.
+The researchers found individuals with normal cognitive functions who practiced the Mediterranean diet had a decreased risk of developing mild cognitive impairment.
+The top third of those who followed the Mediterranean diet closely had a 28% decreased risk of developing MCI and those who were in the middle third still had a 17% lower risk.

-For those participants with MCI, adhering to the Mediterranean diet was correlated with a reduced risk for the transition between MCI and Alzheimer’s.
+Those participants with MCI who followed a Mediterranean diet had a reduced risk of transitioning between MCI and Alzheimer’s.
 The top third of the participants who followed the Mediterranean diet the best had a 48% reduced risk of developing Alzheimer’s.
 Those in the middle third of the diet adherence had a 45% reduced risk.

-Factors such as sex, age, ethnicity, genetic makeup, caloric intake and education did not affect these findings.
+Factors such as sex, age, ethnicity, genetic makeup, caloric intake and education did not affect these findings on brain health.

 Experts agree the Mediterranean diet may improve cholesterol levels, blood vessel health and blood sugar levels as a whole.
 It might also reduce inflammation (because it involves a high intake of antioxidants).
 And each of these factors is linked to various forms of dementia and cognitive impairment.

 A word of caution

 This study clearly shows a connection between the Mediterranean diet and mild cognitive impairment risk.

 However, note that an association between two factors does not necessarily mean that one factor (diet) directly causes the other (lower MCI risk).